AionNext/BizCod/Programming Guide/Function.md

 ## Functional abstraction

-When the body is not provided, the function is considered to be `abstract`.
+When the body is not provided, the function is `abstract`.
 Similar to data models, functions are objects as well and therefore can be subjected to inheritance.

 ```js